IllusiveAldebaran/cse15l-lab-reports/lab-report-1-week1.md

 CHANGE THE RC HAHAHAHAHA.
 In this case it looks like changing the .bashrc isn't sourcing properly after every session.
 However! '.bash_profile' is.
 So I have put some commands that I want to run automatically when I enter a session.

+Something I did not know was speicifying a command after ssh by including another argument in the form of paranthesis.
+Very good.
+But also interestingly let's read my configurations.

+`set -o vi` gives vi keybindings in terminal.
+`export PATH="<newpath>:$PATH"` gives a new path to search for more programs.
+`export PS1="blah blah $ ` gives a new prompt when shell is successful `export PS2="no please $ ` gives this prompt when shell fails.

 ![Image](images/custom_bash_profile.png)